matomo-org/developer-documentation/docs/core-team-workflow.md

 There are other useful ways to participate to Piwik without joining the team, learn more: [How do I get involved?](http://piwik.org/get-involved/).

-## Getting in touch with the Core Team
+## Getting in touch with Core Team

 ### In the forums